 - Use a trace application like NeoTrace to determine the probable location of the originating IP address.
-Neotrace does a nice job of visually showing you the "hops" between your computer and the destination.
-I like Neotrace to quickly determine where latency, the slow downs, are occurring.
-This explains why a web site can be fast for one person but slow for another - they paths are different and a bottleneck exists for one of the two people.
+No trace does a nice job of visually showing you the "hops" between your computer and the destination.
+I like Neotrace to quickly determine where latency, the slowdowns, are occurring.
+This explains why a website can be fast for one person but slow for another - the paths are different and a bottleneck exists for one of the two people.

 - You can test how your own IP Address looks on the Internet using Gibson Research's Shields Up web test utility.
 This won't give you any information about your Tendenci site, but it is very informative and a great place to start to learn more about IP Address security.

 A few other thoughts - most attacks and nefarious activity on your site will be from spoofed IP addresses (meaning faked) or from zombie computers that are carrying out the orders of another computer entirely.
 In other words, pretty much you lose without calling in a network administrator.

 Still - you can do preliminary research and record links (links!) to relevant content.
 Just don't bet the farm on the accuracy of your research.
 Things are not as they appear on the Internet, unfortunately.
 So do some research and then call in your ISP to let them continue the defense.